saurabh-das7/llm-eval-toolkit/docs/05_risk_and_cost.md

 **Category:** API / External dependency

-**Description:** Google reduced free tier quotas by 50–80% in December 2025.
-A further reduction could drop the 1,000 req/day limit to a level that makes the demo unreliable for external visitors.
+**Status: MATERIALISED AND RESOLVED**

+**What happened:** During development, `gemini-2.5-flash-lite` (the originally planned model) was found to have a free tier cap of 20 requests per day — far below the advertised 1,000 RPD.
+This was discovered during M4 batch testing when the quota was exhausted within a single build session.
+The error was `429 RESOURCE_EXHAUSTED` with quota metric `GenerateRequestsPerDayPerProjectPerModel-FreeTier`.

+**Resolution:** Switched evaluation engine to `gemini-3.1-flash-lite`, which provides 500 RPD on the free tier — sufficient for a portfolio demo tool at expected traffic levels.
+Confirmed via Google AI Studio rate limits dashboard.

-**Probability:** Medium — Google has a demonstrated pattern of tightening free tiers as adoption grows.
+**Residual risk:** Google has a demonstrated pattern of tightening free tier quotas.
+A further reduction on `gemini-3.1-flash-lite` is possible.

-**Impact:** Medium — the app continues to work but rate limit errors would appear under moderate traffic.

 **Mitigation:**
-- Primary: Monitor the Gemini API pricing page and Google AI Studio dashboard monthly
+- Monitor Google AI Studio dashboard monthly for quota changes
-- Fallback: Switch to Gemini 2.5 Flash-Lite paid tier — estimated cost at current volume is $0.10/M input tokens, well under ₹100/month
+- Fallback: switch to `gemini-3.1-flash-lite` paid tier at $0.10/M input tokens — estimated ₹50/month at current volume
-- Code design: Use the OpenAI-compatible endpoint format so switching from free to paid tier requires changing only the API key configuration, not the code
+- Code design: evaluation engine abstracted behind `evaluate_ad_copy()` — swapping models requires changing one line

 **Escalation trigger:** More than 3 rate limit errors in a single day on the live app.